 NOTICE: By registering for and/or taking the Test, you represent and affirm the following to LSAC:

 - The information you have provided to LSAC is true;

-- You have read, understand, and agree to be bound by this Agreement and all of LSAC’s policies; and
+- You have read, understood, and agreed to be bound by this Agreement and each of LSAC’s policies; and

 - You are not working for or on behalf of any Test preparation provider(s).

 Terms and Conditions

 Certification and Authorization.You certify that you are the Candidate whose name appears on this Test registration and that you plan to take the Test for the sole purpose of being considered for admission to law school.
 You further certify that you will neither assist nor receive assistance from any other person or entity during the Test and agree that after you take the Test, you will not discuss, share, disclose, copy, or otherwise misappropriate the Test or any intellectual property related to the Test, whether orally, in writing, on the Internet or via any other means or media, nor will you assist any person or entity in doing so.
 Any such discussion, sharing, disclosure, copying, or misappropriation could constitute a crime and may result in enforcement actions against you, to the fullest extent permitted by law, which could result in civil or criminal penalties.